codelaxx/codelaxx/README.md

 - Learn an insane amount of usefull and not so usefull stuff, both tech, coding, and just life, world, and universe related stuff
 - Get ranked top 5% on all topics I have taken LinkedIn skill badges on, including Git, LoL!

-✨ And I hope to do more in the coming months and years of...
+✨ And I hope to start or do more in the coming months and years of...
+- Enduro racing on a leisurly amateur level, on a 125-350cc bike
+- Stand-Up-Paddle now soon, after recovering from an injured leg muscle that made getting up on my feet on the board too difficult
 - Competitive skeet shooting
 - IPSC or Dynamic competitions
 - Downhill or slalom with carving skiis, I have just put my Burton board away for a while, or forever